virtuald/onnac/Documentation/readme.txt

 ----------------

 Onnac (Oh No!
-Not Another CMS) is a simplistic advanced Content Management System (CMS) designed for those who hand code their HTML/etc. Onnac is designed generically to help the advanced developer implement websites and applications in a (relatively) easy to manage manner.
+Not Another CMS) is a simplistic advanced Content Management System (CMS).
+Onnac is designed generically to help the advanced developer implement websites and applications in a (relatively) easy to manage manner.

 Of course, at the moment the primary goal of Onnac is to allow me to easily manage the websites I administer, so expect development to occur in step with